raa1618033/qubership-apihub-backend/README.md

 qubership-apihub-backend is a part of global qubership-apihub application, which is described here: [qubership-apihub](https://github.com/Netcracker/qubership-apihub).

 qubership-apihub-backend (aka API Registry) is the main backend microservice of qubership-apihub solution.
-It accumulates all bsuiness domain and core logic, provides REST API for qubership-apihub-ui and integrations.
+It accumulates all business domain and core logic, provides REST API for qubership-apihub-ui and integrations.

 ## Installation